DeepanshuKapoor/Pokemon-game/README.md

-# Pokemon-game
+# Pokemon-Game
-simple javascript game
+Simple javascript based game featuring pokemon.
+Goal is to make pikachu reached the pokeball and avoid genger in it's path.